-The City of Montclair considers wise water usage a priority.
-Montclair has a proactive approach to water conservation, including the use of weather-based irrigation controllers, low water use plans in all-new development areas, and the use of recycled water for most City landscapes, including City parks.
+The City of Montclair (City) considers wise water usage a priority and has a proactive approach to water conservation, including the use of weather-based irrigation controllers, low-water consumption plants in all new development areas, and the use of recycled water for most City landscapes- including City parks.

-The City of Montclair is dedicated to partnering with the community, Monte Vista Water District (MVWD), and the Chino Basin Water Conservation District to become more water-efficient.
-We encourage residents to engage with Monte Vista Water District, which serves all of Montclair, and Chino Basin Water Conservation District (CBWCD) for tips and information and to show you how to take steps to conserve water.
+The City is dedicated to partnering with the Montclair community, Monte Vista Water District (MVWD), and the Chino Basin Water Conservation District (CBWCD) to become more water-efficient.
+City staff encourages all local residents to engage with MVWD and CBWCD for best-practice tips and water conservation information.

 Monte Vista Water District

-MVWD recognizes and appreciates our customers’ excellent conservation efforts, but we need to reduce water use even more.
+Montclair and MVWD recognize and appreciate our community's excellent conservation efforts, but we need to reduce water use even more.
 The time is now.

 Chino Basin Water Conservation District

 For a real-life glimpse of waterwise gardens, visit the CBWCD's Waterwise Community Center Park and Demonstration Gardens, free and open to the public Monday - Saturday from 8:00 a.m. – 4:00 p.m.
 The Waterwise Community Center also offers free workshops on gardening, irrigation, and more online and in person.
 Visit the Waterwise Community Center at 4594 San Bernardino Street, just west of Monte Vista Avenue, or its website at www.cbwcd.org to learn more.
 Also, visit the Waterwise Garden Planner for designs, tools, and plant lists to start planning your lush, low-water dream garden today.